 Assign comments to someone.
 UXPin lets you indicate who should address certain points of feedback.
 Learn more about assigning comments in the UXPin User Guide.

 Set a deadline.
 I’ve found it helpful to ask for feedback by a certain date, both to encourage timely replies and to keep a project moving forward.
 Think of it as agile sprints for opinions.
 Learn more about working under tight deadlines at UXPin.

 Figure time vs. benefit.
 Make a graph with time to implement on one axis and benefit to users or the business on the other.
 Then jot keywords or phrases that summarize each bit of feedback on the graph.
 Prioritize items that are easiest to implement and most beneficial first.
 Learn more about data visualization tools at Creative Bloq.

 Ask the right people.
 Chances are, not everyone in your organization needs to weigh in on a design in progress.
 Ask as few people as possible, like one of your peers, your creative director, or select beta testers to keep from getting overwhelmed.
 Learn more about getting feedback at ZURB.

 Take feedback seriously, but lightly.
 Feedback is loaded with personal views.
 People’s comments are suggestions that you can weigh against your own judgement.
 For example, just because someone likes blue doesn’t mean you have to change to fit their preferences.
 Learn more about judging feedback at Inc.com.

 “Perfect is the enemy of done.”
-Sometimes meeting deadline is more important than getting everything perfect … whatever “perfect” even means.
+Sometimes meeting deadlines is more important than getting everything perfect… whatever “perfect” even means.
 If you iterate on feedback more than three times, maybe it’s time to move on.
 Learn more about being good and doing great at Six Revisions.

 Solicit great feedback from your team with a free trial of UXPin.